PLDT Inc. research snapshot

 Frequently Asked Questions

 This PHI AI stock analysis page is an informational research tool only.
 It is not investment advice, does not consider your financial situation, and should not be used as a promise of future returns.
-Forecast scenarios are based on available data as of July 12, 2026 and may be wrong if Philippines economic conditions, data pricing, competition, capex, debt, currency exchange rates, or market multiples change.
-The three-scenario model was verified with financial_rigor.py using 5%/2%/-5% annual EPS growth and 9x/7x/5x target P/E multiples.
+Forecast scenarios are based on data available as of August 4, 2026 and may be wrong if Philippines economic conditions, data pricing, competition, capex, debt, currency exchange rates, or market multiples change.
+The three-scenario model was verified with financial_rigor.py using 5%/2%/-5% annual EPS growth and 9x/7x/5x target P/E multiples from a trailing EPS of about $2.24 derived from the SEC-filed FY2025 EPS.